HarvardPL/formulog/README.md

 Contributions to this project are most welcome!
 Please open a [GitHub issue](https://github.com/HarvardPL/formulog/issues) and then link a pull request to it.
-We use the [Google Java format](https://github.com/google/google-java-format); our CI will automatically format contributions before they are merged.
+Pull requests must be in the [Google Java format](https://github.com/google/google-java-format) before being merged.
+To reformat your code, run `mvn spotless:apply`; you can also check if your code is conformant (without reformatting it) by running `mvn spotless:check`.

 ## Third-party libraries